scvnc/netwarlan-game-deployment-scripts/rust/NW45_mods.md

 When the container is restarted, it [erases all the mod config files](https://github.com/netwarlan/rust/blob/63de613c2dfb69405924e17b34d409dcf69ed2b8/run.sh#L107) inside `data/oxide/data` and `data/oxide/config`.

-If not fixed for netwar 45, we will have to take care to copy the files out of these folders and restore them.
+If not fixed for netwar 45, we will have to take care to copy the files out of these folders and restore them before restarting the server.
-It gets complicated because the mod files alongisde the `data/oxide/data` folder seem to have some binary format for oxide config and could change if the oxide version is updated.

-Some options
+Some fix options

+- A temporary fix may be have the deployment script build an image with a modified `run.sh`  [Here is a PR](https://github.com/netwarlan/game-deployment-scripts/pull/3)
 - Modify/build the rust docker image to not clean up the oxide folder.
-- A temporary fix may be have the deployment script build an image with a modified `run.sh`  ..
-I could make a PR.

 ## Mods Guide/Notes